 You decide entirely how to cut the courgettes.
 I leave it entirely up to you whether you chop them into chunks or slice them lengthwise the result will be exactly the same taste-wise with a slight difference in the aspect of the actual salad.

 It’s absolutely amazing as a side dish to a beautiful BBQ or to any fried meat or fish.
 If you want to keep it vegan just enjoy it on a toasted slice of sourdough or any homemade toasted (for a nice crisp) bread.

-If you followed some of my recipes you would have probably noticed that I do love my garlic, and quite a bit of it 😉 and here, in this salad, the garlic isn’t even cooked.
-It’s simply and purely raw, delicious garlic which makes this salad so awsome.
+If you followed some of my recipes you would have probably noticed that I do love my garlic and quite a bit of it ;-).
+In this salad, the garlic isn’t even cooked.
+It’s raw, pure raw delicious garlic which makes this salad so awesome.

 But, without any further ado, here’s the recipe.

 Other courgette or zucchini recipes you may like